Cotalker/documentation/docs/tutorials/basic/tutorial_create_statemachine.md

 ## Pre-Requisites {#pre-requisites}
 #### Access Role {#access-role}
 - Due to the scope of interactions needed to create a workflow, it is best if your _user_ profile's [_access role_](/docs/documentation/admin/admin_accessrole) counts with the `admin-*-write` permission that grants access to the entire **Administrative Panel**.
+- You will later need to set the permissions users must have to view and edit workflow tasks.
+In this tutorial, we will suggest using the `admin-access` permission for both reading and writing in the workflow group.
+We recommend you add this permission to your access role, as well, in order to test your workflow.

 #### Database {#database}
 - If you completed the [Create Collection Tutorial](/docs/tutorials/basic/create_database), then you already have the _collection_ that represents company departments.
 If not, we suggest completing the the tutorial.